The best snorkeling spots in the world (2025 update)

 Andros Island, The Bahamas

-Why it’s unique: home to the world’s largest concentration of blue holes and third-longest barrier reef
+Why it’s unique: World’s largest concentration of blue holes and third-longest barrier reef

 Easiest access: USA